nicholaskarlson/DiB/README.md

 # Dart in Brief with AWS, Firebase, and Flutter (DiB) - v0.2

 ## Overview
-DiB is an open-source book focusing on the Dart programming language along with Firebase and Flutter.
+DiB is an open-source book focusing on the Dart programming language along with AWS, Firebase, and Flutter.
 This book includes topics on Dart's basics, its type system, and its use in Flutter development.

 ## Contents
 - Introduction to Dart